shanto173/SQL_2024_Datetime/README.md

 ![Combining dep_time_and_Date_of_journey](https://github.com/shanto173/SQL_2024_Datetime/blob/main/images/combining_dep_time_and_date.png)

-Now i have added the duration minute to the departure column in order to get the Arrival date
+Now I have added the duration minute to the departure column in order to get the Arrival date

 ```SQL
 	update flight t1